liamross/dara/README.md

 # Dara language

-A super simple dynamic language with a focus on simplicity and writing speed.
+A super simple dynamic language with a focus on conciseness and readability.

 ## Why

-This is a purely for-fun language that I am building to learn how to write a fully-featured interpreter and compiler.
-The core architecture was written while learning from three sources:
+Firstly, to learn how to write interpreters and compilers!
+The core architecture is being written while learning (primarily) from three sources:

 - [Writing an Interpreter in Go](https://interpreterbook.com/)
 - [Crafting Interpreters](https://craftinginterpreters.com/)
 - [Go Source Code](https://github.com/golang/go/tree/master/src/go)

-However, it differs from all these languages in syntax and features (see below).
+Secondly, to build a dynamic language syntax and usability that I personally like.
+It draws heavily on Go, JavaScript and Rust syntax (in that order) and aims to reduce the amount of code needed to achieve things, while maintaining high levels of readability.

+## Status

-## Completed
+### Completed

 - [x] Lexer
 - [x] Error reporting with line-level accuracy
 - [x] Most of the parser
-- [x] Basic REPL (only prints parser results at the moment, so RPPL?)

-## TODO
+- [x] Complete _REPL_ (only works on values implemented in evaluator though)

+### In progress

-- [ ] Add line numbers to evaluator error reporting (and then columns eventually
+- [ ] Implement evaluator
-  - see below)
 - [ ] Implement parsing objects and arrays

+### To Do (roughly in order)

+- [ ] Add line numbers to evaluator error reporting
 - [ ] **Remove all semicolons**
-- [ ] Build an evaluator
-- [ ] Complete REPL
 - [ ] Build a compiler (stretch goal)
-- [ ] Improve error messaging, and have column-level accuracy (stretch goal)
+- [ ] Improve all error messaging, and have column-level accuracy (stretch goal)

 ## Usage

-If you clone the repo, you can run the _repl_ by compiling to binary, or running `go run main.go`.
+If you clone the repo, you can run the _REPL_ by compiling to binary, or running `go run main.go`.
 More to come.

 ## Current Valid Dara (subject to change wildly)